HEN Ireland is a non-profit support network for families, run voluntarily by home educating parents.

-We have a general enquiry email address for those considering home education and we endeavour to reply to you as soon as possible.
-In addition HEN members receive a complete list of regional contacts who are on the end of the phone or email to offer advice on the practical issues surrounding home educating in Ireland.
+We have a general enquiry email address for those considering home education and we endeavour to reply to you as soon as possible. email@example.com

 Our voluntary regional contacts can put you in touch with local families and provide details of meet-ups in your area.
-These meet-ups provide an opportunity for parents to get together and chat over coffee about all the mutually relevant topics associated with raising a family.
+There are also many groups set up on Facebook to help you find home education meet-ups close to your locality.
+Please note these groups are run independently by local families who may or may not be HEN members.
+Home education meet-ups provide an opportunity for parents to get together and chat over coffee about all the mutually relevant topics associated with raising a family.
 It also gives children the chance to meet other home educating children and to chat and play together.
 HEN Ireland can provide insurance for these meet-ups.

 Periodic newsletters are published for both adults and children.
 The newsletters are generated from articles and news submitted by our members about their experiences of home education, short stories, photographs and useful resources.

 HEN Ireland organises an annual home educating conference/gathering.
 This is a residential event over the course of a weekend each summer.
-It can also be attended on a day by day basis.
+It can also be attended on a day-to-day basis.
+The gathering was interrupted in 2020 and happened virtually in 2021.
 Members of HEN Ireland receive a discount to the gathering as well as being offered first refusal where places are limited.

-Join us and help make us the best home educating organisation in the world!
+Join us and help make us the reference for home education in Ireland!

 HEN Ireland is run entirely by volunteers.
 The only funding the organisation receives is from annual membership subscriptions.
 We try to keep the annual fee (currently €25) as low as possible so that membership is accessible to as many families as possible.